Estimating SARS-CoV-2 Seroprevalence: Standardized seroprevalence estimation

 In some settings it may not be reasonable to assume the $n_3$ copies of $X$ from the main study constitute a random sample from the target population.
 Suppose instead that for each copy of $X$ a vector of discrete covariates $Z$ is observed, with $Z$ taking on $k$ possible values $z_1, \ldots, z_k$.
 The covariates $Z$ are of interest because seroprevalence may differ between the strata; for instance, $Z$ might include demographic variables such as age group, race, or gender.
 Denote the mean of $X$ in the $j$th stratum as $\rho_j = P(X=1\mid Z=z_j)$ and the sample size for the $j$th stratum as $n_{z_j}=\sum I(\delta_i=3,Z_i=z_j)$, so $\sum_{j=1}^kn_{z_j}=n_3$.

 The distribution of strata in the target population, if known, can be used to standardize estimates so they are reflective of the target population (for a review of direct standardization, see \citet[][Chapter 15]{van_belle_biostatistics_2004}).
 Denote the proportion of the target population comprised by the $j$th stratum as $\gamma_j = P(Z=z_j)$ and suppose that these stratum proportions are known with each $\gamma_j>0$ and $\sum_{j=1}^k \gamma_j=1$.
-For instance, if the target population were all of the adults in a US state, then $\gamma_1, \dots, \gamma_k$ could be obtained from US census data.
+The stratum proportions are commonly treated as known based on census data or large probability-based surveys \citetext{\citealp[][Ch.~4.4]{lohr_sampling_2010}; \citealp[][Ch.~2.6]{korn_analysis_1999}.
+Alternatively, $\gamma_1, \dots, \gamma_k$ could be estimated, e.g., from a random sample of the target population, and the estimator of the seroprevalence estimator's variance could be appropriately adjusted to reflect the uncertainty in these estimated proportions.}

 Assume that all persons in a covariate stratum defined by $Z$ have the same probability of inclusion in the sample.
 Then the covariates $Z$ in the main study sample have a multinomial distribution with $k$ categories, sample size $n_3$, and an unknown sampling probability vector $(s_1,\dots,s_k)^T$ where $\sum _{j=1}^k s_{j}=1$.
-Note that if the main study were a simple random sample from the target population, then the sampling probabilities would be equal to the stratum proportions, that is, $s_j=\gamma_j$ for $j=1,\dots,k$.
+For $j=1, \dots, k$, the probability $s_j$ indicates the chance of a sampled individual being in stratum $j$.
+Note that if the main study were a simple random sample from the target population, then the sampling probabilities would be equal to the stratum proportions (with $s_j=\gamma_j$ for $j=1,\dots,k$).